Arie Freiberg

 Arie Freiberg AM (born 22 August 1949) is an Israeli-born Australian legal academic.
 He was formerly Dean of Monash Law School from 2004 and retired at the end of 2012.
-His expertise is in criminal law and criminology and he is current Chair of the Victorian Sentencing Advisory Council.
+His expertise is in criminal law and criminology and he was the Chair of the Victorian Sentencing Advisory Council from 2004 to 2022.
 His research has focussed on sentencing and the administration of criminal justice, but he has over one hundred publications in many areas of law.

 Early life

 Freiberg was born in Israel, and settled in Australia in 1955.
 He spent his undergraduate years at the University of Melbourne, where he studied law and criminology.
 He graduated in 1972 with an honours degree in Law and a diploma in Criminology.
 He held a number of professional and academic positions, including editor of the Monash University Law Review, before obtaining a Master of Laws from Monash in 1984.

 Professional career

 Before being appointed Foundation Chair of Criminology at Melbourne University in 1991, Freiberg held a number of professional and academic positions.
 He was Reader in Law at Monash University, and worked for the Commonwealth Director of Public Prosecutions, as well as the Australian Institute of Criminology.
 Within a year of his appointment as Professor at Melbourne University, he was made Head of Criminology, and the Dean of the Arts Faculty.
 In 2004, Freiberg was appointed Dean of Law at Monash University.

 In addition to his involvement in the Sentencing Advisory Council, Freiberg has held positions with the Australian Institute of Criminology and the Commonwealth Director of Public Prosecutions.
 He has served as President of the Australian and New Zealand Society for Criminology and is currently a member of the Council of the Australian Institute of Judicial Administration.
 He is also a fellow of the Academy of the Social Sciences in Australia.
 He has worked as a consultant to governments in Australia and around the world.
 In 2009, Freiberg was made a Member of the Order of Australia for his contributions to criminology, sentencing law, legal education and academic leadership.